 Whether you’re waiting for an onward flight for a hours or staying in a new country, this means finding a good place to lay your head, such as a hostel, and preferably having your own key.
 It also means acquainting yourself with safe modes of transportation in that area.
 Sounds simple, I know, but you don’t want to overlook this basic necessity.
 If you plan to stay long, I suggest you spend the first week just navigating and familiarizing yourself with the area.

 LiveWorkAnywhere is based on these criteria, as is AnyPass, a web based system that is designed to help you stay connected no matter where you are in the world.
 That makes both of these sites great resources to keeping you mobile.

-And if you’re not yet mobile, but would like to learn more about how to leave your 9 to 5 behind and earn money while traveling the world, feel free to join this free webinar.
-It’s time to start living the life you want to live…today!
+And if you’re not yet mobile, but would like to learn more about how to leave your 9 to 5 behind and earn money while traveling the world, feel free to join this free webinar to expand your digital nomad resources.
+It’s time to start pursuing that location independent living you’ve been eyeing to live…today!